Trump White House records can be turned over to House Jan. 6 investigative committee, judge rules

 In court filings, the House has argued that it needs the communications records “of the then-President who helped foment the breakdown in the rule of law” by assembling thousands of supporters in Washington after a months-long effort to falsely brand the 2020 election as stolen.

 On Oct.
 18, Trump sued the chairman of the House’s Jan.
-6 select committee and the head of the National Archives in an attempt to stop the handover of executive-branch records sought by the panel.
-Trump attorneys objected to the release of the records, saying that as a former president he retained a residual right to assert executive privilege, even though President Biden had waived it.
+6 select committee and the head of the National Archives in an attempt to stop the handover of executive branch records sought by the panel.
+Trump attorneys objected to the release of the records, saying that as a former president, he retained a residual right to assert executive privilege, even though President Biden had waived it.

 Presidents require “full and frank” advice to carry out their duties, and the confidentiality of such deliberations must survive more than a few months or years after they leave office to protect the institution of the presidency, his lawyers asserted.